AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 * {api:anychart.data.Tree.DataItem#numChildren}numChildren(){api} – returns the number of an item's children
 * {api:anychart.data.Tree.DataItem#getParent}getParent(){api} – returns the parent of an item

-For example, that is how you get the sixth child of the third child of the first root item:
+For example, this is how you get the sixth child of the third child of the first root item:

 ```
 treeData.getChildAt(0).getChildAt(2).getChildAt(5);